A Star Is Born (1954 film): Plot

-As Vicki's career continues to flourish, Norman finds himself unemployed and going downhill fast—an alcoholic in a tough new film business with no tolerance for alcoholics.
-Norman arrives, late and drunk, in the middle of Vicki's Oscar acceptance speech.
-He interrupts her speech, rambling and pacing back and forth in front of her.
-While begging for work from the assembled and embarrassed Hollywood community, he accidentally strikes Vicki in the face.
+As Vicki's career continues to grow, Norman finds that his worsening alcoholism has rendered him unemployable.
+He arrives, late and drunk, in the middle of Vicki's Oscar acceptance speech and starts ranting at the audience for turning their backs on him.
+When Vicki attempts to calm Norman down, he accidentally strikes her in the face.

 Vicki continues working and tells Oliver that Norman has entered a sanitarium.
-After supporting him for so long, she worries about the effect of Norman's alcoholism on her, while acknowledging that he is trying very hard to overcome his addiction.
-Niles is amenable to offering Norman work, a gesture for which Vicki is grateful, thinking this may be just the boost her husband needs.
-At the racetrack, Norman runs into Libby, who taunts him and accuses him of living on Vicki's earnings.
-The resulting fight prompts Norman to go on a drinking binge; he is eventually arrested for being drunk and disorderly and receives ninety days in the city jail.
+While visiting the racetrack, he runs into Libby, who mocks him for living on Vicki's money.
+The resulting fight prompts Norman to go on a drinking binge; he is arrested and sentenced to ninety days in jail.

 Vicki bails him out and brings him home, where they are joined by Niles.
-Norman goes to bed but overhears Vicki telling Niles she will give up her career to take care of him.
-He also hears Oliver say that Norman ruined his own career with his drinking.
-Finally realizing what he has done to himself, Vicki, his career, and the people around him, Norman leaves his bed, tells Vicki cheerfully that he is going to go for a swim, walks into the ocean, and drowns himself.
+Norman overhears Vicki telling Niles that she will retire from acting to care for him, and Niles retorting that Norman's poor life choices are his alone to bear.
+Finally realizing what he has done to himself, Vicki, his career, and the people around him, Norman tells Vicki that he is going for a swim, walks into the ocean, and drowns himself.

 At Norman's funeral, Vicki is mobbed by reporters and insensitive fans.
-Despondent, Vicki becomes a recluse and refuses to see anyone.
-Finally, her old bandmate Danny convinces her she needs to attend a charity function because she constitutes the only good work Norman did and which he died trying to save.
-At the Shrine Auditorium, she notices the heart Norman drew on the wall on the night they met and for a moment seems to lose her composure.
-When she arrives on stage, the master of ceremonies tells her the event is being broadcast worldwide, and asks her to say a few words to her fans.
+Despondent, she becomes a recluse.
+Finally, her old bandmate Danny convinces her to attend a charity function.
+When she arrives on stage, the master of ceremonies asks her to say a few words to her fans.
 She says, "Hello, everybody.
 This is Mrs. Norman Maine", which prompts the crowd into a standing ovation.